Abeir-Toril: Fictional continents

+Anchorome

-AnchoromeAnchorome is almost unexplored and is at the North of Maztica.
+Anchorome is almost unexplored and is at the North of Maztica.
 Its best-known inhabitants are the Azuposi, as well as the defunct Esh Alakarans and the xenophobic Poscadar elves.
 There is also a sahuagin realm called Itzcali located in the sea nearby.

-Long ago, Balduran, a sea captain who was the founder of Baldur's Gate, sailed to Anchorome and returned with a great wealth that was used to build the wall around the fledgling Baldur's Gate.
-It was revealed in the Baldur's Gate: Tales of the Sword Coast expansion that Balduran returned to Anchorome and retrieved a second hoard of treasure from the Native kingdoms.
-Unfortunately, when he attempted to take on a number of locals to replenish his crew he discovered they were infected with lycanthropy.
-The resulting battle shipwrecked Balduran on an island, which was later discovered by a Merchant Guild from Baldur's Gate and subsequently by the player who is sent to confirm the finding, where both the original crews' and the natives from Anchorome's descendants were locked in a bloody lycanthrope feud.
-The fate of Balduran himself was never clearly revealed.
+The character Balduran, a sea captain and founder of Baldur's Gate, sails to Anchorome and returns with a great wealth which is used to build the wall around the fledgling Baldur's Gate.
+In the Baldur's Gate: Tales of the Sword Coast expansion, it is revealed that Balduran returns to Anchorome and retrieves a second hoard of treasure from the Native kingdoms.
+When he attempts to take on a number of locals to replenish his crew, he discovers they are infected with lycanthropy.
+The resulting battle shipwrecks Balduran on an island, which is later discovered by a Merchant Guild from Baldur's Gate and subsequently by the player who is sent to confirm the finding, where both the original crews' and the natives from Anchorome's descendants are locked in a bloody lycanthrope feud.
+The fate of Balduran himself is never clearly revealed.

-After the discovery of Maztica by the mercenary captain Cordell, mercenaries from the Flaming Fist were sent to Anchorome.
-They built a keep, Fort Flame, in the shores of Balduran's bay (which is actually far below Balduran's resting place) but other than this it had been a complete disaster.
+After the discovery of Maztica by the mercenary captain Cordell, mercenaries from the Flaming Fist are sent to Anchorome.
+They build a keep, Fort Flame, in the shores of Balduran's bay (which is actually far below Balduran's resting place) but other than this it has been a complete disaster.

 It is speculated that it is the land where the Creator Race known as the Aearee retreated a long time ago.
 It is rumored that several tribes of thri-kreen make their home in Anchorome's western regions.